Breaking the Myths of Corrugated Paper Pallets Series:

 For example, paper pallets that have specialized cylindrical cores housed in each runner depend on this design to support weight across the entire pallet.

-Engineers working on your application-specific design take into consideration the location of the load-bearing points of contact with the pallet (if the product is not equally distributed) and provide reinforcement through their core, or other load-bearing technology.
+Engineers working on your application-specific design take into consideration pallet size and the location of the load-bearing points of contact with the pallet (if the product is not equally distributed) and provide reinforcement through their core, or other load-bearing technology.

 Because they are custom designed, they can be great for unequal weight distribution on the pallet and can be two-way or four-way entry to be conveyor and forklift friendly.
 It is also possible to make pallets with or without a bottom sheet.
 For conveyors (and other applications), the bottom sheet is great.
 However, removing it can create savings and allow more custom applications.
 Not to mention that in the absence of a bottom sheet, pallets can be nested for shipment, allowing almost twice as many per truckload.